cedar-policy/cedar-docs/docs/collections/_policies/level-validation.md

 ### Level 1 access

-At level 1, policies can directly access the entity data for the root entities.
+At level 1, policies can directly access the entity data for the root entities, but cannot access data from entities referenced within those root entities.
 This means an attribute access or entity hierarchy query using `in` is allowed, but a more deeply nested chaining multiple entity attribute or tag access operations is not.

 In addition to the operations allowed at level 0, the following operations are allowed at level 1.